agastyapatri/MNIST-Grad-CAM/ReadMe.md

 _Currently, a list of issues faced:_

 1. PyTorch's Conv2D class doesn't seem to be implemented for the datatype torch.float16.
 This datatype was chosen to alleviate performance burden at runtime, but float32 it is.
-Turns out that float16 would have been slower anyway due to software conversion to float32, as I dont have tensor cores at hand.
-Whatever that means.
+A quick search on StackOverflow reveals that float16 would have been slower anyway due to software conversion to float32, as I dont have tensor cores at hand.
+No idea about the veracity of this statement.

 2.